juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 *Loss vs Iterations, training with learning rate 0.01*

 Note:
-It looks like we are stuck in a local minima!, you can tell this just by looking at this usefull graph, note that the validation error wont go down it looks like the best it can do is 30% error on the validation set!, now a usefull technique is to start with a bigger learning rate and then start decreasing it after a few iterations, lets try with learning rate 0.1
+It looks like we are stuck in a local minima!, you can tell this just by looking at this useful graph, note that the validation error won't go down it looks like the best it can do is 30% error on the validation set! now a useful technique is to start with a bigger learning rate and then start decreasing it after a few iterations, let's try with learning rate 0.1

 {: .center}
 ![pic](../images/train_test_image_lr_0.1.png)
 *Loss vs Iterations, training with learning rate 0.1*

 Training with learning rate 0.1 (much better!)
-Look how we overcome the local minima at the beginning then we found a much deeper region on the loss space just by incrementing the initial learning rate at the begining, be carefull because this doesnt always works and is problem dependant.
+Look how we overcome the local minima at the beginning then we found a much deeper region on the loss space just by incrementing the initial learning rate at the beginning, be careful because this doesn't always works and is problem dependant.

 ## Deploying the trained convnet
 Now that we have our network trained and it seems to have a good performance on the validation set it is time to start using it with unseen data.
-To do this we are going to use the caffe library for python, and we are going to create a simple python script that will load the deploy architecture of our convnet, and along with this architecture we are going to feed it with the trained weights located on the .caffemodel file.
+To do this we are going to use the caffe library for python, and we are going to create a simple python script that will load the deploy architecture of our convnet, and along with this architecture, we are going to feed it with the trained weights located on the .caffemodel file.

 ```python
 #extract mean data